 A team of support workers help parents on a one to one basis and are available to any family caring for a child with an additional need in the Dundee, Angus and Perth and Kinross area.
 This may be a physical disability, learning difficulty, sensory difficulties, long-term illness or an emotional difficulty linked to the child's disability.
-Referrals are allocated to the most appropriate support worker who will make contact with the family as soon as she is able to offer support.

 A support worker visits the neonatal unit at Ninewells hospital regularly each week to offer emotional support.
 She will continue to support parents once their baby has been discharged from hospital and help them to cope during the baby’s first few weeks or months at home.
 She can give advice about nurseries, information about local services that may help the family, introduce them to one of the support groups she runs and provide emotional support.
 She also provides bereavement or loss support for families who have lost a child or who have a terminally ill child.